publicdomainmap/publicdomainmap.org/_pages/pilot-part-2.md

 ![](https://github.com/publicdomainmap/publicdomainmap.org/blob/main/assets/images/p2_selectdatabase.gif?raw=true)

 Click on one of the projects.
-(If for some reason there are not projects available to map, please reach out to us via email.)
+(If for some reason there are no projects available to map, please reach out to us via email.)

 ## Step 2: Read through the project instructions